If you can’t put solar panels on your home, or you simply want to support new renewable power in Illinois with no upfront investment.

 What happens if I move and are there cancellation fees?

 If you move within Clearway’s service territory, your Community Solar subscription can move with you.
 You must provide written notice of your new address at least 60 days prior to your move.
-Now until December 31st, 2021, you can cancel at any time for any reason without a fee.

-Please contact our community solar coordinator, Hal Sprague.
+Please contact our outreach coordinator, Hal Sprague.